meftasadat/bio/README.md

-# Your Name – A Professional Bio & Portfolio Template
+# Bio – A Professional Bio & Portfolio Template

 This is a full-stack, batteries-included portfolio application designed to be easily deployed and maintained.
 It serves a React frontend and a FastAPI backend from a single container, making it perfect for platforms like Google Cloud Run.
-The content for your bio, blog, talks, and publications is driven by local or remote Markdown files, allowing for quick updates without redeploying.
+The content for your bio, blog, talks, and publications is driven by local or remote Markdown files, allowing for quick updates.

 This repository is designed to be a template.
 Fork it, customize it, and deploy your own professional bio in minutes.